 Options for grilled or broiled vegetables

-All of these vegetables should be brushed with olive oil and sprinkled with salt and pepper before grilling or broiling.
+Brush vegetables with olive oil and season with salt and pepper before grilling or broiling.

 - Eggplant, cut into 1/2-inch-thick rounds; cut into bite-size pieces after grilling